Akwd22/the-mind/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To play the game, you have to run a server (game), while client (human players) connect to it.
+To play the game, you have to run a server (game), while clients (human players) connect to it.

 1. Start the server: run the executable `src/ServerProject/ServerProject`.
 2. Start one or more clients (on the same machine or not): run the executable `src/ClientProject/ClientProject`.
+   On the login screen, you must type the IP address (`127.0.0.1` if the server is on the same machine) and port `25565` of the server to connect.

-*Note: if you want to play on the Internet, you must open the TCP port 25565 on your firewall.*
+*Note: if you want to play on the Internet, you must open the TCP port `25565` on your firewall.*

 <p align="right">(<a href="#top">back to top</a>)</p>